zchoate/ha-docker-demo/readme.md

 Before going too much further, make sure you can satisify the below requirements:
 - Ownership of a domain that has a DNS zone hosted in Cloudflare (or another [DNS provider](https://doc.traefik.io/traefik/https/acme/#providers) supported by Traefik)
 - API key to at least edit the DNS zone
-- Local DNS server to update if you don't want to add the record to the public DNS zone
+- Local DNS server to update if you don't want to add the record to the public DNS zone (I recommend [Pi-Hole](https://pi-hole.net/) running in the same file)

 The Docker Compose file gets significantly larger with the introduction of Traefik.
-We'll break this into separate components but you can see the full file [here](./8/docker-compose.yml).
+We'll break this into separate components, but you can see the full file [here](./9/docker-compose.yml).

 #### a.
 Docker Socket Proxy
 Traefik uses labels in Docker for the configuration of services.
 You may see guides that instruct you to mount the Docker socket into Traefik so Traefik can see this directly.
 This can compromise the security of your host.
 If your server isn't exposed externally, this might be a risk you're willing to accept, but the Docker Socket proxy is a pretty simple alternative.
 This is essentially a proxy that limits access to the Docker API and gives Traefik only the access it needs to view the Docker labels.